Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Quantum Algorithms: Input model, Dynamics, Open Quantum System

 Will be applying for math/applied math postdoc during Fall 2024.
-But also open to positions in our departments including quantum initiatives, quantum Science and technology,national or industrial Labs.
+Also open to positions in other departments including quantum initiatives, quantum Science and technology, national or industrial Labs.